 -the relation between a particular and a Platonic form of existence.

 -The origin of a cause of existential things.

 -the oneself of something.
 (Example: The ego is representative of our identity.)

 -the quality peculiar to oneself.
 (Example: The intellect is peculiar to our identity).

 -a self-existence of something.
-(Example: The soul is existential without our physicality.)
+(Example: The soul is considered self-existing.)